YiwenWu233/YiwenWu233.github.io/_pages/about.md

 I like movie, music, and photography.

 ## News
+* 2024-12: Our work: *An Empirical Study of Transformer Models on Automatically Templating GitHub Issue Reports* accepted by SANER2025 Technical track.

 * 2024-09: Selected as a Junior PC Member at MSR 2025!

 * 2024-04: One paper is accepted by TSE journal.